vanvilas/music_player_UI/README.md

-# music_player_UI
+# Music Player UI

-Music Player UI in HTML CSS and JavaScript
+Music Player UI dark and light mode using HTML, CSS and JavaScript.